CharlieAIO/Cloud-Conversational-AI-Platform/README.md

   - `AWS_ACCESS_KEY_ID`
   - `AWS_REGION`

+1. Create GCP Key
+   - Create a new service account
+   - Ensure it has permission to use text-to-speech and speech-to-text APIs
+   - Create a new key and download it as JSON
+   - Store the key in GitHub Actions Secrets under `GCP_KEY_JSON`

-1. Create IAM User on AWS
+2. Create IAM User on AWS
    - Give it `AdministratorAccess-AWSElasticBeanstalk` policy
    - Give it `AmazonEC2ContainerRegistryFullAccess` policy
    - Create Access Key and Secret Key
    - Store them in GitHub Actions Secrets under `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-2. Create Role for Elastic Beanstalk (IAM Instance Profile)
+3. Create Role for Elastic Beanstalk (IAM Instance Profile)
     - Create a new role for EC2
     - Attach `AmazonEC2ContainerRegistryReadOnly` policy to the role
     - Attach `AmazonSSMManagedInstanceCore` policy to the role